Skip to main content

 21. Arc

-This one is different from the others.
+This one is a bit different than the others.
 It is entirely dedicated to helping software developers find jobs.

 Instead of the traditional way of applying for jobs, freelancers receive interview requests and offers directly from interested companies.

 The list can go on even further.
-When browsing for a job, consider the category you are looking for.
+When you are browsing for a job, consider the category you are looking for.
 Some platforms are better than others for certain types of jobs.

-Remember that finding a job is a lengthy process if you want to find the best fit for your qualifications.
-Be patient.
-With time, you will better navigate the job boards and apply to many opportunities.
+Keep in mind that finding a job is a lengthy process if you want to find the best fit for your qualifications.
+Be patient, and with time you will get better at navigating the job boards and applying to many opportunities.

 Comments